-Type classifiers
+Type Classifiers

-The TYPE classifier framework uses the same four types as Type Expressions, as described in the Managing expressions section.
-However, the type-matching system is more versatile and provides better type identification across all database variants.
-This framework also supports the identification of auto-incrementing columns.
-The property matchAutoIncrement defines whether auto-incrementing columns should be considered for profiling (true) or completely skipped (false) for the domain.
-The default value is false.
+The TYPE classifier framework uses the same four types as Type Expressions, as described in the Managing Expressions section.
+However, the type matching system is more versatile and provides better type identification across all database variants.

 Managing expressions